Child Tax Credit (CTC)

 The credit is maxed out for filers earning less than $75,000 for single filers, $150,000 for married filing jointly and $112,500 for head of household.
 The first phase of the Child Tax Credit limits the CTC amount for every $1,000 of modified adjusted gross income that the taxpayer has over the above amount.
 The first phase ends when the credit is reduced to $2,000 per qualifying child.
 Phase II applies the same deduction exercise starting at $200,000 for all other filing situations and $400,000 for married couples filing joint returns.

-You must fulfil the income requirements of having an adjusted gross income of less than $200,000 if you file as an individual or less than $400,000 if you file a joint return with a spouse in order to be eligible for the Child Tax Credit as a parent or guardian in 2023.
+You must fulfil the income requirements of having an adjusted gross income of less than $200,000 if you file as an individual or less than $400,000 if you file a joint return with a spouse in order to be eligible for the Child Tax Credit as a parent or guardian.

 How much can I get with the Child Tax Credit ?